Can a Wire Transfer Be Reversed?

 The platform automatically validates their details and verifies their bank account information in under 60 seconds.
 No complex passwords or login credentials are needed.

-Once verified, you'll receive a notification that you're ready to transfer funds, with each transaction insured up to $2 million.
+Once verified, you'll receive a notification that you're ready to transfer funds, with each transaction insured up to $5 million per file.

 For commission payments